dangduc/dangduc.github.com/random/traffic.md

 ## Giving Up

-If you got the cash but no time spare, the least amount of effort required to tied all this up with a pretty bow is to pay the full fine amount without going to trial which means you would be implicitly admitting guilt, and then eating the extra points on your record through higher insurance premiums even if you ought to attend traffic school.
+If you got the cash but no time spare, the least amount of effort required to tied all this up with a pretty bow is to pay the full fine amount through mail without going to trial which means you would be implicitly admitting guilt, and then eating the extra points on your record through higher insurance premiums.
 This is not practical for most people.

 > If you do not wish to challenge your traffic citation—and there is no mandatory court appearance—you must pay the bail for noncorrectable violations, and provide proof of correction and pay the fees for any correctable violations by the due date on the citation.
 [When traffic bail is required](http://www.courts.ca.gov/8452.htm).